j0shlam/simulations/mehringer_et_al_2020/README.md

 Exaggerated electrostatic interactions in MD between ionized groups by a factor or 2.
 Leontyev states the charges of ionized groups and ions should be scaled by 0.7 which results in significant changes in protein dynamics.

 # mehringer ATP aggregation simulation
-10x10x10 nm$^3$ box over 50ns for concentrations of 100,200,300 and 400 mM ATP.
+10x10x10 nm\$^3$ box over 50ns for concentrations of 100,200,300 and 400 mM ATP.
 For the determination of the potential of mean force, the dimensions of the boxes are 4x4x4.
 (50mM ATP equals 2 ATP molecules in box.)

 ### md notes
 cutoff of 1.4nm, v-rescale (300K), Parrinello-Rahman barostat (1bar).
 AmberFF03 and tip4p2005.

 ### si md notes
 gromacs for simulations and trajectory analysis.
 For the ATP, modified charge parameter, steinbrecher.
-Sodium Ion parameters developed by [Horinek_etal_]
+Sodium Ion parameters developed by [Horinek_etal_](https://aip.scitation.org/doi/pdf/10.1063/1.3081142).
+Tip4p2005 for description of solvent.
+Energy minimized by l-bfgs minimization alogrithm.
+Cutoff of LJ and Coulombic of 0.85nm.